pachyderm/aml/README.md

 '
 ```

 Now re-run the Consume code and show that it's updated, but then as the a-ha moment go back to the previous version and add `version="1"` to the Python code and show that you see the old version of the data - a-ha!
-Reproducibility!
+Data versioning & reproducibility!